If you like seafood, this is the recipe for you!

 - As the garlic begins to turn golden stir in 2 carrots diced and 1 medium onion diced.
 Cook this for 15 minutes until soft and starting to brown.

-- Once the vegetables have browned combine the tomatoes, 2 TBSP tomato paste and 1 1/2 cups water or chicken stock to the pot.
+- Once the vegetables have browned combine the tomatoes, 2 tablespoons tomato paste and 1 1/2 cups water or chicken stock to the pot.

-- Once the basic red sauce is readytake a large skillet and add another 4 TBSP olive oil Crush 6 cloves garlic and saute until golden.
+- Once the basic red sauce is ready, take a large skillet and add another 4 tablespoons olive oil Crush 6 cloves garlic and saute until golden.
 Our in 2 cans of diced clams in juice add 1 1/2 teaspoons crushed red pepper flakes.
 After all of the above ingredients have had a minute or two to cook together add 3-4 cups of sauce and bring to a boil.
-Take 2 lbs mussels, 1 lbs clams and 2 lbs shrimp combining them with the boiling sauce.
+Take 2 pounds mussels, 1 pound clams, and 2 pounds shrimp combining them with the boiling sauce.
 Cover the pot.